 A marriage ceremony in Sweden can take place either in a church or before a civil authority.
 The Marriage Code and other statutes involving spouses is gender-neutral.

-Before the ceremony you need to get a marriage license from the local Swedish Tax Office in the area where the wedding is taking place.
-It is essential to contact the Tax Office well in advance since you must visit in person.
+Before the ceremony you need to get a marriage license from the local Swedish Tax Agency in the area where the wedding is taking place.
+It is essential to contact the Tax Agency well in advance since you must visit in person.
 The procedure can take some time and you need to make sure that you have the correct documents.
 Your marriage licence is valid for four months from the date of issue

 In order to apply for a marriage license British citizens living in the UK need to obtain a Certificate of No Impediment from their local Registry Office.
 Citizens from other countries need to provide documentation that they are free to marry according to the laws of their home country.

 Swedish citizens registered as living abroad and getting married in Sweden must apply for their marriage license in Sweden.
-A Swedish citizen/other non UK citizen who has lived in the UK for a longer period of time might be asked by the Swedish Tax Office to produce an additional certificate of civil status, a No trace of Marriage.
+A Swedish citizen/other non UK citizen who has lived in the UK for a longer period of time might be asked by the Swedish Tax Agency to produce an additional certificate of civil status, a No trace of Marriage.
 The certificate is issued by the General Register Office.